Doug Edert: College

+Coaching

+Bergen Catholic

+For the 2024-25 season, Edert returned to his high school alma mater to work as a varsity assistant and JV head basketball coach.

 Personal life

 Edert is the son of Allison and William Edert.
 He has a brother, Nick, who is an officer in the Newark Police Department.
-Edert is currently in a relationship with girlfriend Olyvia Smith.
+Edert is married to college sweetheart, Olyvia (Smith) Edert.

 On March 23, 2022, Edert signed a NIL (Note: Name, image, and likeness) deal with restaurant chain Buffalo Wild Wings.